 Then there’s the artificial intelligence system that’s not very “artificial.”
 That was the accusation leveled at Engineer.ai in an article that appeared in The Wall Street Journal in August.
 The Indian startup claimed to have built an AI-assisted app development platform, but the WSJ, citing former and current employees, suggested it relies mostly on human engineers and “exaggerates its AI capabilities to attract customers and investors.”

 Engineer.ai has attracted nearly US$30 million in funding from a SoftBank-owned firm and others.
 Founder Sachin Dev Duggal says the company’s AI tools are only human-assisted, and that it provides a service to help customers make more than 80 percent of a mobile app from scratch in about an hour.
 The WSJ story argued that Engineer.ai did not use AI to assemble code as it claimed, instead it used human engineers in India and elsewhere to put together the app. – Medium

 But these are the public failures.
 The vast majority of AI and data science failures are very quiet and hushed up.
 We cover in the article Did Hillary Lose the Election to Due Failed Big Data AI?, the hard failure of supposed AI that was to help Hillary Clinton win the presidential election.
 However, it is infrequent to find anyone who writes about this failure.
-The AI project reporting method seems to be to accept the exaggerated claims around AI, and then leave out the success rate of these projects or the do not go back and check how previous AI projects fared.
+The AI project reporting method seems to accept the exaggerated claims around AI and then leave out these projects’ success rates or do not go back and check how previous AI projects fared.

-If companies that are implementing some AI or data science initiative, the reports of the actual progress would be shocking short of what was promised, with the majority reporting no progress at all.
+If companies are implementing some AI or data science initiative, the actual progress reports would be shocking short of what was promised, with the majority reporting no progress at all.

 A significant reason for the lack of progress in AI is the lack of reliable information about AI.
 Projects are being funded and moving forward on AI and data science projects without any idea of the average success ratio.